 1. Stay Informed

-It’s easier to prepare for home and health risks with any kind of warning.
-People in California know that a long period of drought mixed with extreme heat increases the threat of wildfires.
-Similarly, those along the southeastern coast are more attentive during hurricane season.
+It’s easier to prepare for home and health risks with a warning.
+For example, California residents know that a long period of drought mixed with extreme heat increases the likelihood of wildfires.
+Similarly, those along the southeastern coast are more alert during hurricane season.
 However, preparation for sudden natural disasters is more challenging.
-And with continued climate instability and unprecedented weather, expected patterns are changing and a new normal is emerging.
+And with continued climate instability and unprecedented weather, expected weather patterns are changing and a new normal is emerging.
 Hence, consistent awareness of local and national weather is paramount.
-Tropical storms, tornados, forest fires and the like can change direction overnight.
-Periods of extreme heat and extreme cold are longer than ever.
-It’s impossible to prepare for environmental emergencies when you’re unaware of its existence.
+Tropical storms, tornados, forest fires and the like can change direction and strength overnight.
+Periods of extreme heat and extreme cold are a greater risk no more than ever.
+It’s impossible to prepare for environmental emergencies when you’re unaware of their existence.

 2. Replace Air Filters

-Dirty air filters during a natural disaster?
+Dirty air filters during an ongoing emergency or natural disaster?
 Not ideal.
-Ensure that your HVAC system is equipped with a brand new, highly rated air filter.
+Ensure that your HVAC system is equipped with a brand-new, highly-rated air filter.
 High-efficiency air filters with a MERV 11 rating or higher will provide the best protection.
-They have the ability to filter mold spores, smog, dust, textile fibers and more pollutants.
+They have the ability to filter mold spores, smog, dust, textile fibers and more.
 It may seem insignificant, but this small change can make all the difference.

 3. Minimize Pollution-Producing Activities

 Some activities are more likely to increase indoor air pollution than others.
-For example, the use of woodburning stoves, fireplaces, tobacco, cleaning products and building materials.
+For example, the use of wood-burning stoves, fireplaces, tobacco, cleaning products and certain building materials.
 These activities produce volatile organic compounds (VOCs) that significantly reduce indoor air quality and negatively impact your health.
-If possible, limit these activities or find air quality-friendly alternatives, particularly during high health risk times.
+If possible, limit high-polluting activities or find air quality-friendly alternatives during high-risk times.

 4. Utilize Energy Recovery Ventilation

 Extreme weather and temperatures can overwhelm your HVAC system and increase your utility bill.
-Energy recovery ventilation can recover roughly 70% to 80% of energy for re-use and improve indoor air quality in the process.
-Based on your home’s needs, you may want to consider installing an energy recovery ventilator or a heat recovery ventilator.
-Prepare your heating system before freezing temperatures and check your air-conditioning before hot weather season arrives.
+An energy recovery ventilation system can recover roughly 70% to 80% of energy for re-use and improve indoor air quality in the process.
+Based on your home’s needs, you may want to consider installing an energy recovery or heat recovery ventilator.

 5. Close Windows and Doors

-In addition to monitoring the weather, it’s important to monitor the air quality index.
-If outdoor air quality is poor, it’s time to close your windows and doors.
+In addition to monitoring the weather, it’s important to monitor the Air Quality Index (AQI).
+If outdoor air quality is poor, it’s time to close windows and doors.
 It’s also a good idea to patch up any holes or cracks in your home as they allow outdoor air to sneak inside.
 These simple actions are crucial during extreme weather events.

 6. Employ a Whole-Home Air Purifier